redbadger/crux/README.md

 * Whatever else you can think of...

 Many of these side-effecting-generating tasks are asynchronous.
-The application then packages these responses into further `Msg`s that are then passed to the core for processing.
+The application then packages these responses into further `Response`s that are then passed to the core for processing.

 This exchange continues until the core returns a `Cmd::Render` signalling that no more side-effects are in flight.